 Professor Parson concludes his interesting and worthwhile comments claiming that he supports the soft-core rather than my hard-core opposition to terrorism because he thinks that “hard-core criticisms are on shaky footing.”
 My sense is that if one accepts Professor Parson’s view that the use of the term “terrorism” is embedded in fundamental moral disputes and hence the term is necessarily partisan, his acceptance of a soft-core opponent’s view of terrorism, being also partisan, is also on “shaky grounds.”
 I argue that such a view is on shaky moral grounds because it allows for justifying, in the strong sense of justification as having not only a right but also a duty, to deliberately kill few objectively innocent people to save the life of many objectively innocent ones.
 I find such justification morally questionable.

 Lastly, Professor Parson offers two more plausible objections.
 First, he is skeptical whether we can offer a non-question begging definition of terrorism.
 I agree with his skeptical objection.
 However, in virtually any substantive controversy in philosophy, especially those dealing with moral and political issues, we will be begging the question at some point in the argument.
 So, I do not think that disagreements about the nature and justification of terrorism is the exception but rather the rule of moral and political arguments.
 And second, he is uncertain that “noncombatants are significantly more innocent than typical combatants.”
 I am puzzled by his last claim.
-While it is true that oftentimes noncombatants might be as harmful and hence as noninnocent as combatants are, it also true that combatants by the role they play consensual or oblige are in the business of war.
+While it is true that oftentimes noncombatants might be as harmful and hence as noninnocent as combatants are, it also true that combatants by the role they play consensual or obliged are in the business of war.
 Therefore, they are noninnocent in a substantive way, namely they are in principle harmful to their enemies.

-III.
-Reply to Professor Theresa Fanelli’s comments.
+3. Reply to Professor Theresa Fanelli’s comments.